Town Projects

 Community Park Playground Renovation

 Community Park Playground is aging and requires renovation to meet the needs of the community, current safety and ADA standards, and to provide a quality interactive play area for youth ages 2-12.
 The current playground includes 17,000 square feet of surface area with two play areas offering play opportunities for different age groups.
 The scope includes demolition of the existing playground structures and safety surface, installation of new play structures, and poured-in-place safety surfacing with increased accessibility.
 A to Z Recreation was selected as the Design and Construction firm to complete the project.
 The final design was approved on July 25th.
-Construction will begin in March of 2026 and will be completed by May.

 Community Park Playground Design Renders 10072025(PDF, 14MB)